-While not common, a breach of restrictive covenants can merit punishment.
+While not common, a breach of restrictive covenants can merit legal action.
 The courts can intervene, depending on the severity of the breach.

 Do restrictive covenants expire?

-For example, they can impact whether an employee wants to accept a role.
-If a contract features extremely restrictive clauses, it can put the employee off the job.
+For example, a poorly drafted contract can impact whether an employee wants to accept a role.
+If a contract features extremely restrictive clauses, it can put the employee off taking the job.

 A potential employee should always understand the contract that they sign.

-There are restrictive covenant employee rights that prevent unreasonable end periods.
+You must acknowledge restrictive covenant employee rights that prevent unreasonable restrictions.